This article is for administrators and applies to both versions (1.0 and 2.0) of Get Connected.

 - Have the user check to see if their mailbox is full or if their "out of office" response is turned on.

-- If everything appears to be in order and the email address is an active address that should be receiving the emails but isn't, contact us so we can clear the bounce record.
+- If everything appears to be in order and the email address is an active address that should be receiving the emails but isn't, then you can try clearing the user's bounced record.

 - Instruct the recipient to add galaxydigital.com to their safe-senders list ("white" list).

-Note: Galaxy Digital has previously given clients IP addresses to add to white-lists when attempting to increase email delivery.
+Note: Galaxy Digital has previously given clients IP addresses to add to white lists when attempting to increase email delivery.
 Galaxy Digital now recommends white-listing the email address that has been approved for your site using the new Email From Address field in site settings.
-Please add that address to white-lists for best results.
+Please add that address to the white lists for the best results.
 You may also need to white-list the amazonses.com domain.

 If an email has a status of "SpamReport," ask the recipient to (1) check their spam folder, and (2) change their email settings to accept emails from the galaxydigital.com and amazonses.com domains.